-I dare to say there are not many people in this world who haven’t heard about Cracow yet - it's one of the major cities in Poland and also one of the best cities to visit in Europe.
+I dare to say there are not many people in this world who haven’t heard about Krakow yet - it's one of the major cities in Poland and also one of the best cities to visit in Europe.

 When taking a walk in Cracow city center Polish isn’t the most frequent language we hear.
 English, Chinese, Spanish, German, Swedish, Mandarin, Hindi - Cracow is very popular among tourists from all over the world.